Jarvis10001/SIH/backend/TEST_DATA_SETUP.md

 ## 🎯 Quick Start

-To populate your database with test data for the College ERP system:
+To populate your database with test data for the AcademiX system:

 ### 1. Navigate to Backend Directory
 ```bash